 America’s Triple Crown of Thoroughbred Racing is awarded to any three-year-old horse talented enough to win the Kentucky Derby, Preakness Stakes, and Belmont Stakes.
 A trio of horses completed the feat in the 1970s but there was a long wait for the next, the drought broken only by the superb American Pharaoh in 2015.
 Not content with just three huge victories, the Bob Baffert-trained horse then struck gold in the Breeders’ Cup Classic, now the fourth leg of the Grand Slam of Thoroughbred Racing.
 Never before had a horse triumphed in all races and it will take a true legend to pull it off again.
 We expect to be in for a lengthy wait.

 If there’s one man you can count on having a Breeders’ Cup Classic presence then it’s Bob Baffert.
 The Arizona-born trainer has had at least one runner in the mix for this race every year since 2008, although it took him a few years before he enjoyed a first taste of success.

 Despite some strong contenders in early renewals, it wasn’t until 2014 when one of North American racing’s biggest names celebrated victory.
 Having ended the wait, Baffert strung together another two victories for an unprecedented hat-trick.
-This short burst of success is enough to make him the leading all-time trainer for this event and you can be sure he’s not done just yet.
+This short burst of success along with a fourth win in 2020 is enough to make him the leading all-time trainer for this event and you can be sure he’s not done just yet.